minimuutti/minimuutti.github.io/en/tricks/_posts/2015-07-20-tricks-and-commands-that-Miki-knows.md

   thumb:
 ---

-### Here are the tricks and commands Miki knows for now.
+### Here are the tricks and cues Miki knows for now.
 First there is the Finnish word for it, followed by the same in English.

 * istu / sit (gets up only with permission)